Zaton Bridge

 The Zaton bridge is a bridge, that carries four lanes of traffic over the Belaya River, between Ufa center and Zaton neighbourhood of Ufa, in Bashkortostan.

 History

-This most in fact consist from two bridges which located near.
+This in fact consists of two bridges which are located close together.
 One of them was built in 1971 and second was built in 2016 year.
 Second bridge was built in 2016 year for Ufa Eastern Toll Road project realizing.